mcspirker/mcspirker/README.md

       <p>I like roleplaying, AUs, fanfiction, fanart, (though I am terrible at drawing), and all the classic fandom-y things</p>
       <p>I'm a multishipper, pro(fessional)shiper, darkshipper, comshipper, whatever other ridiculous categories antis came up with - I like most ships.
 As long as the characters have some kind of hypothetical chemistry or canon-interaction, I ship it.</p>
       <p>I don't like drama that much and I probably won't say anything about it unless I'm directly involved.
 Gossip just isn't my thing.</p>
-      <p>I have severe anxiety and memory issues, so please be aware of that.</p>
-      <p>My personality and/or emotional state is subject to abrupt change.
-I ask that you please be patient and understanding.</p>
+      <p>I have (can have) episodes of severe anxiety and antagonism.
+I ask that you please be patient and understanding.
+I also have some mild memory issues.</p>
       <p>Other than that, I have no DNI list.
 Basically just love it or leave it.
 Please check out my StrawPage if you haven't already!</p>
       </td>
     </tr>